Historic Environment Record

 We hold extensive photographic and survey material of the buildings, sites and landscapes of Shropshire which support our records.
 Much of the source material is held at our offices in Shirehall, and is available for consultation by appointment.
 Information is accessed primarily through a database linked to electronic mapping, so can be easily searched.

-See our information and recording policy for more details of what we record and how we record it.
+See our HER user policy for more details of what we record and how we record it.

 How can you access it?

 By viewing the HER, you have the most direct access to assistance and resources.
 The HER is based in our offices at Shirehall, Shrewsbury.
 Please make an appointment in advance, as there's limited space and staffing.

 By phone, post or email